wittypluck/ha-unifi-network/README.md

 - **Presence Detection Logic**:
   - **Clients**: Present in connected clients list → `home`, otherwise → `not_home`
 - **Dynamic Entity Creation**:
-  - Radio sensors only appear for devices that expose radio interface statistics
+  - Radio sensors only appear for devices that expose radio interface statistics (Access Points, Gateways with Wi-Fi)
-  - Port sensors are created for all physical ports on devices with port interfaces
+  - Port sensors are created for all physical ports on devices with port interfaces (Switches, Gateways)
   - PoE sensors and buttons only appear for ports with PoE capability
-  - Client trackers are created for all connected clients
+  - Client trackers are created for all connected clients and automatically updated as new clients connect
+  - Update entities show firmware information for all devices with available firmware data
 - **Device Capabilities**: Different UniFi devices expose different sensor sets based on their hardware capabilities (e.g., switches vs access points vs gateways).
 - **Entity Organization**:
   - Device entities are grouped under their respective UniFi device in the Device Registry
   - Client entities are grouped under their respective client device
   - All entities use the device/client name as the device name with specific sensor names
   - Entity categories are set appropriately (Diagnostic for monitoring, Config for controls)
+- **Service Usage**: Use the `unifi_network.remove_stale_clients` service to clean up the device registry when clients are no longer present in your network

 ## Development